MSE News

 You can still get an MOT – and they're compulsory again

-MOT testing for cars, motorcycles and vans is mandatory again across England, Scotland and Wales.
-Despite the current restrictions, you'll still need to sort the test as usual.
+MOT testing for cars, motorcycles and vans is mandatory across England, Scotland and Wales.
+Although a six-month extension was offered during the lockdown last year, you now need to sort the test as usual.

 In Northern Ireland, MOT testing resumed for some vehicles on 1 September 2020.
 Unlike the rest of the UK, you get a 12-month extension.